esp8266/Arduino/readme.txt

 0013

+* Removing cast macros, since function-style casts are a feature of C++.
+* Fixing bug in random() that limited the ranges of values generated.
+Thanks to Mikal Hart.
 * Updating ATmega168 bootloader to work with standard distributions of avrdude (responding to signature requests made with the universal SPI command) and correctly store EEPROM data.
 Thanks to ladyada.
-* Changing compilation process to generate .eep file and allow for use of EEMEM directive (although not yet uploading EEPROM data).
+* Changing compilation process to allow for use of EEMEM directive (although not yet uploading EEPROM data).

 0012 - 2008.09.18